Foreign funding case: CEC sets no 15-day deadline

 The spokesperson urged the media to desist from running such negative news.

-Meanwhile, Special Assistant to the Prime Minister (SAPM) on Information and Broadcasting Dr Firdous Ashiq Awan on Saturday claimed that the opposition and their supporters would face defeat in the foreign funding case too.
+Meanwhile, Special Assistant to the Prime Minister (SAPM) on Information and Broadcasting Dr. Firdous Ashiq Awan Saturday claimed that the opposition and their supporters would face defeat in the foreign funding case too.

-In a tweet, she said: “Those doing business in foreign accounts and getting medical treatment also from abroad and their supporters will face defeat in the foreign funding case too”.

-She said the opposition had become a living example of political hypocrisy, adding those, who had already levelled allegations regarding Form 45 and RTS had now given themselves a new disguise and were hurling threats at the Election Commission of Pakistan.

 The spokesperson urged the media to desist from running such negative news.

-Meanwhile, Special Assistant to the Prime Minister (SAPM) on Information and Broadcasting Dr Firdous Ashiq Awan on Saturday claimed that the opposition and their supporters would face defeat in the foreign funding case too.
+Meanwhile, Special Assistant to the Prime Minister (SAPM) on Information and Broadcasting Dr. Firdous Ashiq Awan Saturday claimed that the opposition and their supporters would face defeat in the foreign funding case too.

-In a tweet, she said: “Those doing business in foreign accounts and getting medical treatment also from abroad and their supporters will face defeat in the foreign funding case too”.

-She said the opposition had become a living example of political hypocrisy, adding those, who had already levelled allegations regarding Form 45 and RTS had now given themselves a new disguise and were hurling threats at the Election Commission of Pakistan.